nishanmudalige/nishanmudalige/README.md

 ### Currently

-- Preparing for classes in Winter 2025.
+- Teaching classes in the Winter 2025 semester.

 ---